syncfusion-content/blazor-docs/blazor/chart/getting-started.md

 </SfChart>
 ```

-On successful compilation of your application, the Syncfusion Blazor Chart component will render in the web browser.
+On successful compilation of your application, the Syncfusion Blazor Chart component will be rendered in the web browser.

 ![Getting Started](images/getting-started/chart.png)